spacejamapp/spacejam/docs/src/appendix/graypaper.md

-# Appendix A - Graypaper

-## Letters in Greek Alphabet
+# Appendix A - Letters in Greek Alphabet

 | Letter Upper, Lower | Name    | Pronounced  | When Speaking, Sounds Like        |
 | ------------------- | ------- | ----------- | --------------------------------- |